+Core criteria Comprehensive criteria

+Technical Specification

+TS2 Auviliary units (Same for core and comprehensive)

-Core criteria Comprehensive criteria Technical Specification TS2.
-Air pollutant emissions(Same for core a nd comprehensive) The vehicle's emissions from the separate engines for auxiliary units meet the exhaust emission limits below according to Regulation (EU) No 2016/1628, Stage V. Verification: The tenderer shall present either a type approva independent laboratory according to the Regulat · ·
+'S2.
+Auxiliary units (Same for core and comprehensive)

+The vehicle's emissions from the separate engines for auxiliary units (e.g. compactor, lifter, etc. to be defined by the contracting authority) shall meet the exhaust emission limits according to Regulation (EU) No 2016/1628, Stage V.

+The tenderer shall present either a type approval certificate, or a test report from an independent laboratory according to the Regulation (EU) No 2016/1628.

 Award criteria

 AC2.
 Electrification of auxiliary engines

-Points will be awarded to those vehicles equipped with electric auxiliary units, in order to reduce noise and air pollutant emissions during stationary processes.
+Points will be awarded to those vehicles equipped with electric auxiliary units.

 Verification:

 The tenderer shall present the technical sheet of the vehicle where this information is stated.

 The current EU GPP criteria are extracted from the Blue Angel standard RAL-UZ 59 'Low-Noise and Low-Pollutant Municipal Vehicles and Buses'.
 This document has been updated in April 2014.
-The requirements within the RAL-UZ 59 are based on compliance with the Directive 97/68/EEC (Stage IIIa), which will be replaced by Regulation (EU) No 2016/1628 of the requirements related to gaseous and particulate pollutant emission limits and type-approval for internal combustion engines for non-road mobile machinery (NRMM).
-The new NRMM Regulation shall apply as of 1 January 2017.
+The requirements within the RAL-UZ 59 are based on compliance with the Directive 97/68/EEC (Stage IIIa), which was replaced by Regulation (EU) No 2016/1628 of the requirements related to gaseous and particulate pollutant emission limits and type-approval for internal combustion engines for non-road mobile machinery (NRMM).
+The new NRMM Regulation applies as of 1 January 2017.
 The NRMM Regulation defines emission limits for NRMM engines for different power ranges and applications.
-It also lays down the procedures engine manufacturers have to follow in order to obtain type-approval of their engines, but not for all models placed in the market.
+It also lays down the procedures engine manufacturers have to follow in order to obtain typeapproval of their engines, but not for all models placed on the market.
 Therefore it is proposed as technical specification at core and comprehensive levels.

 An award criterion is added for the electrification of the auxiliary engines.
-According to section 5.6 of the Preliminary report, electrification of the stationary phases of operation could reduce the need to turn on the main engine significantly and thus reduce both air pollutant and noise emissions.
+According to section 5.6 of the Preliminary report, electrification of the stationary phases of operation could significantly reduce the need to turn on the internal combustion engines and thus reduce both air pollutant and noise emissions.